Court System Not Divorce Act Needs Overhaul

 Father had also been without access

-At the contempt motion, the mother attempted to justify the lack of access citing the younger child’s refusal to attend access with the father.
+At the contempt motion, the mother attempted to justify the lack of access, citing the younger child’s refusal to attend access with the father.
 She argued that she had done her best to facilitate access but that the younger child persistently refused to see the father.

 The motion judge had found that the mother was leaving it up to the daughter to decide whether or not she would attend visits with the father and that sometimes a refusal to visit with the father resulted in a positive consequence.

-The Court of Appeal upheld that the mother was in contempt of the order, finding that alternate remedies to a contempt motion wouldn’t work in the situation and there was proof of “deliberate and willful disobedience” of the mother against the access order beyond a reasonable doubt.
+The Court of Appeal upheld that the mother was in contempt of the order, finding that alternate remedies to a contempt motion wouldn’t work in the situation, and there was proof of “deliberate and willful disobedience” of the mother against the access order beyond a reasonable doubt.

 As stated by the motion judge, Ontario courts have held consistently that a parent “has some positive obligation to ensure a child who allegedly resists contact with the access parent complies with the access order…”

-The Divorce Act and Opinion of Children
+The Divorce Act and The Opinion of Children

 Dividing wedding gifts during divorce